TropicSapling/triforce/README.md

 1. Structure: `(<input pars> => <function body>) <input args>`.
 2. `<input pars>` = `(<par1>) (<par2>) ...`
 3. Every parameter is a *pattern*.
+4. If not enough input args are given, the function is partially applied.

 #### Patterns (variables but better)
 1. Def. structure: `($(<pattern to define>) as <pattern to match>)`